alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *septiembre 2025*  --  "No ego trips, no pride.
-A computer program for the common good."
+Current SARI version: *octubre 2025*  --  "It took us decades just to crack the GPS codes."

 -----------------